Posted by Wolfgang Aldrian , - 20 December, 2021

 To address the above challenges, we discussed the following solutions that consider the pre-injection method used, ground consolidation and permeability reduction as well as time and cost benefits for projects.

-- Solving technical challenges ahead of the tunnel face to enhance the tunneling productivity
+- Solving technical challenges ahead of the tunnel face to enhance the tunnelling productivity

 - Systematic probe drilling (ahead of tunnel face) to identify zones with complex ground and water structures